-An email signature is an easy way to instantly show professionalism to your clients when they enquire over email.
+An email signature is an easy way to instantly show your clients’ professionalism when they inquire over email.
 Despite knowing this for years, I neglected this part of my business.
-I always simply typed out my email signature.
+I always typed out my email signature.
 It looked ugly, and as a designer, this hurt.
-I new it also conveyed incompetency and made me look like an amateur.
+I knew it also conveyed incompetency and made me look like an amateur.

 Why did I put it off?
 Well, I knew that to set the email up correctly, I would have to contact a developer, and this extra step just seemed to throw me.

-Recently though I stumbled upon this FREE email generator, it was so simple to use, and their templates are beautiful.
+I recently stumbled upon this FREE email generator, it was so simple to use, and its templates are beautiful.

 When creating your signature and uploading your images to your google drive or dropbox, make sure you have changed your image settings to allow anyone with the link to view the image.